You know how important email marketing is, so you've probably taken the first step and added an email signup form to your site.

-Now, you don't have to go all-out like Adam did.
-But creating that same type of content is always a good starting point.
+Now, you don't have to go all-out as Adam did.
+But creating that type of content is always a good starting point.

 You've probably seen this approach before…

-You land on an eCommerce store.
-Then, after a few seconds, or when it seems like you're about to leave, up pops a window that offers you a special discount in exchange for your email address:
+You land on an online store.
+Then, after a few seconds, or when you're about to leave, up pops a window that offers you a special discount in exchange for your email address:

 You can offer: